SOUNDING BOARD

 - Playing games together

-Cast: 12 young people aged 7-11
+Cast: 12 young people (aged 7-11) appear in the film.

-Behind the scenes photos from the Sounding Board Digital Filming day
+Behind the scenes photos from the 'Sounding Board: Digital' filming day:

 Sounding Board: Live was a joyful community event celebrating music, activism, and creativity!

-Our Mortal Fools Youth Theatre members transformed Riding Mill Parish Hall into a vibrant DIY Creative Music Hub filled with bold artwork and fun upbeat music for this immersive live event.
+Our Mortal Fools Youth Theatre members transformed Riding Mill Parish Hall into a vibrant DIY Creative Music Hub, filled with bold artwork and fun upbeat music for this immersive live event.

-Our groups delighted audiences with dynamic music videos, inventive stories, and powerful spoken word performances, making them laugh out loud and giving us all food for thought, as they shared what it's like to be a young person today and the changes they'd like to see in the world.
+Our groups delighted audiences with dynamic music videos, inventive stories, and powerful spoken word performances - making them laugh out loud and giving us all food for thought, as they shared what it's like to be a young person today and the changes they'd like to see in the world.

 It was wonderful to see our audiences get their creative juices flowing as they answered some thought provoking questions and got involved with fun crafts and music-making activities.